craigmax-dev/Integrated-Model-Predictive-Fuzzy-Control-for-Disaster-Victim-Detection-Path-Planning-in-MATLAB/README.md

 ## Running the tests

-Default tests will be included in the first full release of the project code.
+Default tests will be included in the full release of the project code.

 ## Contributing